HelloWorld-Z000/Moonveil/README.md

 -true charging mechanics(light attack and power attack charging) in order to be super good needs actor behavior edit.
 It needs a whole new combat framework from scratch.
 ABR is a popular one for directional charging mechanic.

--I opted for something that I can do with script:flushed: . scripting is not my forte:flushed: . that's why most of my mods are papyrus script free with the help of SKSE mods like MCO and Payload Interpreter.
+-I opted for something that I can do with script😳 . scripting is not my forte😳

 -i opted for block key for fake charging